siran/writing/posts/_drafts/Flat Rotation Curves from Azimuthal Stress in an Energy-Flow Ontology.md

 Still open are:

-- a constitutive derivation of the outer-disk azimuthal transport fraction
-  $f_0$ from the microphysics of galactic closures,
+- a constitutive derivation of the plateau fraction $f_0$ from the microphysics of galactic closures,
-- a derivation of the outer-disk source law
-  $q_{\Sigma,\phi}(R)=Q_0/R$ from that same microphysics, rather than taking it as the macroscopic assumption that yields a logarithmic weak scalar,
 - the relation, if any, between this stress mechanism and the baryonic Tully-Fisher law,
+- a direct derivation of the weak scalar $\eta_{\mathrm{gal}}$ from the full axisymmetric source stress, rather than inferring it from the slow-mode radial load,
-- and the non-ideal corrections from finite disk thickness, disk truncation, and non-axisymmetric structure.
+- the non-ideal corrections from finite disk thickness, disk truncation, and non-axisymmetric structure.

 So the present result should be read narrowly and exactly: